The 10 Best 50th Birthday Ideas in London

 When done wrong, dinner on a boat is tacky at best (think hordes of tourists, wine like vinegar and overdone dover sole).
 When done right, however, dinner on a boat goes like this: a smooth journey along a tree-lined Regent’s Canal route, well-sourced british seafood, simple daily-changing menus, decent wine and a relaxed atmosphere.
 London Shell Co does exactly that with aplomb on its narrowboats.
 Whatever you do, just don’t spoil the secret by telling everyone.

-The Beaumont Spa
+Relax at Beaumont Spa

 Beauty comes from within, or so the old saying goes.
 And that may well be true, but we’re damn sure a spa day wouldn’t hurt.
 The Art Deco, white marble Beaumont Spa has a sauna, steam room, hammam, and a comprehensive menu of treatments to suit the most discerning birthday woman or man.
 This is certainly the most pampering option on our list of 50th birthday ideas in London.
+And don't let the pampering stop there either.
+Book one of the greatest serviced apartments that London has to offer, and feel like true royalty on your special birthday trip.

 Shop for gifts in Mayfair